Transparency

 Where is data processed?

 AION is built GDPR-first.
 Application data is hosted in the EU (Frankfurt).
-Anthropic API calls originate from our controlled scoring pipeline with audit logging.
+Scoring runs in our controlled pipeline with audit logging.

 How do I share a score with my hiring committee?